PhucPhuc0410/Customer-Segmentation-using-RFM-Analysis/README.md

 ## Recommendations

-- **Personalized Marketing**: Use RFM segments to tailor email campaigns, discounts, or loyalty rewards.
-- **Customer Retention Strategies**: Implement engagement strategies for "At Risk" and "Hibernating" customers.
-- **Optimizing Customer Acquisition**: Identify behaviors of high-value customers and find similar prospects.
+-

 ## Limitations

-- **Static Analysis**: The results are based on historical data and may not reflect future trends.
+- The results are based on historical data and may not reflect future trends.
-- **No Customer Sentiment Data**: This model does not account for qualitative feedback from customers.
-- **Threshold Sensitivity**: Changing NTILE segmentation may impact the classification results.
+-

 ---

 ## How to Use

 - Run the SQL script in **SQL Server** with the `AdventureWorksDW2022` database.
-- Modify the reference date `MIN(OrderDate)` as needed.
+- Modify the reference date `'2013-11-29'` as needed.
 - Customize segmentation rules based on business needs.

 ---

-If you find this project useful, feel free to ⭐ the repository and contribute with improvements!
+If you find this project useful, feel free to ⭐.
+Sự ủng hộ của bạn sẽ là siêu động lực của tôi ❤️.

 📌 **Author:** Nguyễn Hoàng Gia Phúc